 “Knowing this first, that there shall come in the last days scoffers, walking after their own lusts” (2 Peter 3:3).

 The rsv reads, “First of all you must understand this ….”
 Why is this emphasized by Peter?

 Lange’s Commentary says that this is referring to “the last of the days.”
-That is, the “farthest” or “uttermost.”
-This is similar to what the Apostle John described as the last hour.
+That is, the farthest or uttermost.
+This is similar to what the Apostle John described as the last hour (1 John 2:18; rsv).
 And the times are growing rapidly worse.

 Satan has been cast down and is full of wrath because his time is so short (Revelation 12:12).
 Demons are racing around like mad dogs, stirring up all kinds of rage.
 It intensifies as Satan’s spirit permeates humanity.
 People become clothed in a scoffing spirit.

 In this end time, people are in a spirit of scoffing.
 They don’t realize it, but by being like this, they are fulfilling prophecy!

 Many today scoff at God and at the Word of God.
 For example, when the Bible condemns homosexuality—so clearly that anybody can understand it—even religious leaders who claim to represent God stand up and say it’s good.
 There will be a reckoning for that!
 God holds ministers accountable more than other people—and that is true many times over of God’s true ministers.

 In the last days, 2 Peter 3:3 says.
 You can see that Peter’s thinking was focused on the end of the world.
 We, too, need to get our minds on the end of the world.
 It didn’t happen in Peter’s time—but it is about to happen today!
 We are living through the last few minutes of mankind’s rule over this Earth!